flow-ai/flowai-api-docs/source/includes/_messaging.md

 ## Broadcast

-The broadcast API provides a way to engage with customers without them starting an initial conversation.
-For example, sending a WhatsApp templated or SMS (text) message to a phone number (MSISDN).
+The broadcast API provides a way to send bulk messages.
+You can use this API to re-engage or engage with customers without them starting an initial conversation.
+For example, sending a WhatsApp templated message or SMS (text) message to a phone number (MSISDN).

 > POST rest/v1/broadcast/instant